-Memantine, commonly prescribed under the brand name Namenda® in the United States, is the first of a new class of drugs designed to treat the symptoms of Alzheimer’s disease and vascular dementia.
-Other Alzheimer’s drugs — such as Aricept® — work by improving communication between brain cells.
+Memantine, commonly prescribed under the brand name Namenda® in the United States, is designed to treat the symptoms of Alzheimer’s disease and vascular dementia.
+To be more specific, it is intended to improve attention, language, daily functioning, and memory loss that are associated with dementia.
+Namenda®, a drug of the NMDA receptor antagonist type, was approved by the FDA in 2003.
+It was the first drug to offer treatment for moderate to severe Alzheimer’s disease and dementia.
+Other Alzheimer’s drugs, such as Aricept®, a cholinesterase inhibitor, works by improving communication between brain cells.
 Memantine works differently, preventing the damage and destruction of brain cells that occurs due to increased levels of a chemical in the brain called glutamate.